top-angel/Campaign-Manager-React-Laravel/README.md

 1. From the frontend directory, hit the command `npm i`
 2. It will install or required packages and then hit `npm run start` to start the application

-# Conclusion
-I apologize for the front-end code as I've did all the front-end in very quickly manner and didn't applied much good project structure , I can provide you some more portfolios which have a enterprise level standard coding structure for react apps.
-Although you can freely check the laravel coding standards which are strictly applied and verified too with a well known php-cs fixer extensions for double verify the standards.
-Hope you'll understand and yes don't forgot to ping me for any questions / details / queries.

-Thanks.